-Coronavirus: We will need to wear masks through next year too, says top expert VK Paul
+Coronavirus: We will need to wear masks through next year too, says expert VK Paul

 Wearing masks as a precaution against Covid-19 infection will continue even through 2022, Niti Aayog Member (Health) VK Paul said on Monday, NDTV reported.

-In an interview to the news channel, the top expert said that with approaching festivals, India is moving into a “risky period”.
+In an interview to the news channel, he said that with approaching festivals, India is moving into a “risky period”.

 Paul added: “Wearing of masks will clearly not go away for some time.
 We are also hoping that there will be a breakthrough in terms of medicines that treat early infection.”